Thean Hou Temple in Kuala Lumpur is a picture perfect Buddhist temple in Malaysia.

 Website: Official Website

-The temple is open 8am – 10pm daily.
+The most famous Chinese Temple in KL is open 8am – 10pm daily.

 The best time to visit to have the place to yourself is before 9am in the morning.
 The temple starts to get busy after 9am.